 OverviewThis module introduces the challenges and pleasures of postmodern poetry and poetics.
 We will consider a range of poetic texts, and essays on poetry, that between them raise profound questions of nation, agency, language, politics and gender in the post-war period.
-Starting with Charles Olsons groundbreaking inquiries into open field poetics, we will investigate a range of American and British poets for whom the poem has been a way of generating new modes of thought and life.
-In particular we will explore the ways in which poetry of the period enables us to think through the implications of globalization.
+Starting with Charles Olson's ground-breaking inquiries into 'open field poetics’, we will investigate a range of American and British poets for whom the poem has been a way of generating new modes of thought and life.
+In particular we will explore the ways in which poetry of the period enables us to think through the implications of globalisation.
 We will consider how poetry can escape the constraints of place, and how it can imagine new forms of collective identity.

 Method of assessment

 Indicative list, current at time of publication.
 Reading lists will be published annually

 Verity Spott — Gideon

 Juliana Spahr — That Winter the Wolf Came

 On successfully completing the module students will be able to:

 1. Demonstrate a wide-ranging knowledge of contemporary Anglophone poetry from several aesthetic and national contexts.

 2. Demonstrate an advanced ability to relate the literary works from this period to wider political, cultural, historical and philosophical questions.